 Yet by looking for a new home before listing your current one, you likely won’t know how much you can realistically buy the new house for and when you’d be able to move in.
 So even if you find the perfect home, it might not be practical to buy it, depending on when and how much your home sells for.
 That’s because most people believe that their homes will sell faster and for more money than how the actual sale process turns out.

 Plus, if you start the home buying process before having an accurate expectation of how long it will take to sell your home, you could find yourself in a sticky situation when it comes to completing both transactions.
-As explained in more detail in the next two sections, inaccurate expectations are not only inconvenient but can also dent profits and cause deals to fall through.

 When someone finds a house they want to buy before listing their current home, they often ask for closing to be contingent on the buyer selling their current home.

-This contingency puts the seller in a tough bind: accept the contingency and take the house off the market while being unsure when and if the deal will definitely go through; or, reject the contingency and lose out on a potential buyer.
+This contingency puts the seller in a tough bind: accept the contingency and take the house off the market while being unsure when and if the deal will definitely go through, or reject the contingency and lose out on a potential buyer.

 Sellers may not even be able to get buyers to accept their contingencies, and even if they do, the deals can get more complicated.
 If you don’t list your home before making an offer on another one, how do you know whether that contingency will last for a month or a year?

-While this does add a layer of complexity to your listing, many individuals in the market prefer to have contingencies on their own sales rather than adding them to their home-buying offers.
+While contingencies add a layer of complexity to your listing, many individuals in the market prefer to have contingencies on their own sales rather than adding them to their home-buying offers.
 That’s because an offer on a new home often looks stronger when the seller knows that the prospective buyer already has their own sale lined up.

-Advantage #3: Maximize the Money You Make Selling Your Home
+You Can Maximize the Money You Make Selling Your Home

 If you find the perfect home to buy before listing your current one, you might be pressured into quickly selling your home so as to not lose the offer.
 Doing so is not only stressful; it also causes sellers to accept less-than-ideal offers if it allows them to unload their homes so they can meet the contingencies of buying new ones.